December 11, 2012

 Project H Design Gives Students Voice Through Making

-The founder of Project H Design writes about her experience in teaching design and encouraging the raw brilliance of youth.
+The founder of Project H Design writes about her experience in teaching design.

 In the past few years, my job title has evolved from “Founder of the nonprofit Project H Design” to “high school shop teacher.”
 Some of you may be familiar with the work of Project H, and our high school design/build program Studio H. More than anything, we believe that youth have a raw brilliance that, coupled with some creative and construction skills, can change the face of the towns and cities we live in.
 We’ve built a 2,000-sq.ft. farmers market in rural North Carolina, and now our students in Berkeley, California, are building a solution for their school community: a free-standing classroom space using renovated / redesigned shipping containers, sculptural roof trusses, and a lot of sweat equity.
 In order to get there, we’ve launched a Kickstarter campaign to help fund our material costs.
 Please consider backing the project as our students prepare to hit the ground running in the next few weeks!
 Here’s what you’ll find on our Kickstarter campaign page: We are Studio H at REALM Charter School in Berkeley, California: One hands-on class, two teachers who know how to design and build, and twenty eager 10th-grade students who want to make our school and community a better place.